 3. Seek a mentor

 Look for someone with whom you identify and can be yourself with.
 Compare how you behave with them to times when your behaviour seems inauthentic and work out how to close that gap.
+This relationship will go a long way in developing your leadership style.

 4. Reach out & form a connection with people